Fans Think The Weeknd Dissed Drake Over His Secret Baby in New Song Lost in the Fire

 (I just want a baby with the right) 'Cause I could never be the one to hide one (I could never be the one to hide)."

-Fans inferred the comment was a reference to Drake, who secretly welcomed a son in October 2017, but did not confirm his existence until he released his fifth studio album, Scorpion, in June 2018 after Pusha T accused him of "hiding" the child on his diss track, "The Story of Adidon."
+Fans inferred the comment was a reference to Drake, who secretly welcomed a son in October 2017, but did not confirm his existence until he released his fifth studio album, Scorpion, in June 2018.

-"I wasn't hidin' my kid from the world," Drake retorted on "Emotionless."
-"I was hidin' the world from my kid."

 "OMG!!!
 The Weeknd just assured we wont be getting another Take Care album or another collab song with Drake," one fan tweeted.